CompassMB/MBCompass/README.md

 ##  Contributing 🤝

 Contributions are welcome!
 If you encounter bugs or have feature suggestions, please open an issue or submit a pull request.
 See [Contributing Guidelines](CONTRIBUTING.md) for details.

+## Support 💖

+Open-source projects couldn't survive in the long run without donations or funding.

+MBCompass is a fully open-source project - free of ads, trackers, or in-app purchases.
+If you find it useful, consider supporting its continued development and maintenance:

+Find more info on [MBCompass page](https://compassmb.github.io/MBCompass-site/donate.html)

+Your support helps ensure the project stays sustainable and continues to improve for everyone.
+Thank you!

 ## License 📄